 Action #2: Review your bond portfolio

-fixed income allocation may help to soften short-term market noise during periods of volatility and help investors remain focused on longer term goals.
+A fixed income allocation may help to soften short-term market noise during periods of volatility and help investors remain focused on longer term goals.
 When evaluating your bond portfolio, consider these three steps:

-• Upgrade your core: A core bond allocation can provide resilience amid equity uncertainty, while active, research-driven investing seeks to add potential upside when equities recover.
+- Upgrade your core: A core bond allocation can provide resilience amid equity uncertainty, while active, research-driven investing seeks to add potential upside when equities recover.

-• Selectively pursue enhanced income: When stocks thrive, credit often does too.
+- Selectively pursue enhanced income: When stocks thrive, credit often does too.
 But consider a flexible, income-driven bond fund that can adjust based on shifting market conditions.

-• Consider short-term bonds: Following a deep market correction, pivoting from the ultra-safe nature of cash may be daunting.
+- Consider short-term bonds: Following a deep market correction, pivoting from the ultra-safe nature of cash may be daunting.
 Short-term bonds offer anxious investors an allocation which seeks to keep capital preservation in mind with stronger income potential than cash alternatives.

 Action #3: Expand your horizons

 In uncertain times, it can be natural to narrow your perspective and focus where you’re most comfortable.
-But if you can broaden your horizons, you may be able to benefit from the growth potential of companies in a variety of industries and markets.
+But when you can broaden your horizons, you may be able to benefit from the growth potential of companies in a variety of industries and markets.

 Investors seeking additional global or international exposure may want to consider funds with flexible mandates that allow their managers to choose from the best companies, no matter where they are located.